-Herbs are so essential to add to your diet.
-They contain no calories, fat, or sodium.
-If you add them to a dish, try to add them at the end of cooking as heat can destroy the health benefits.
-Also, you want to chop them finely, don't crush them.
+Herbs are so essential to your diet.
+They contain no calories, fat, nor sodium.
+If you add them to a dish, try adding them at the end of cooking as heat can destroy their health benefits.

 Try this recipe for a minty summer refresher for a twist on water:

-8 Oz.
+- 8 oz.
 Water

-1 Sprig Spearmint - snapped
+- 1 Sprig Spearmint - snapped

-1 Slice Cucumber
+- 1 Slice Cucumber

-Ingesting this herb can help with motion sickness and eases stomach digestion.
-It can reduce cold symptoms and is a natural decongestant.
-If you rub the balm onto your forehead, it can give fast relief to ease the symptoms of a headache or allergies.
+Ingesting this herb can help with motion sickness and ease stomach digestion.
+In fact, it can reduce cold symptoms and is a natural decongestant.
+Further, rubbing the balm onto your forehead can give fast relief to relieve headache symptoms or allergies.

 Additionally, if you are one of the millions of women who suffer from facial hair, drinking tea can help.
 Just add a snapped sprig to your next cup of hot tea.